quadrimegistus/the_divine_thought_of_automation/README.md

 # Science Hivemind To-Do

 Refactor naming conventions in designs from brand naming conventions to generic product naming conventions, ex: Fractal UI -> Product UI, as these designs are not brand specific and cover any scope of product work.

+Integration with Algorithm of Babel and Quantum Computation Software Wrapper that only accepts status codes of 200 to create Artificial Super Intelligence with the capacity to be true evil.